pretorben/sweet-libs/readme.md

 **NO LATER THAN 11:00am: EACH TEAM** must indicate what technology they have chosen on the whiteboard in CR5.

-**NO LATER THAN 3:00pm: EACH TEAM** must submit a Git issue to the `sweet_libs` repository containing a link to their / their group's main repository.
+**NO LATER THAN 3:00pm: EACH TEAM** must submit a Git issue to the `sweet-libs` repository containing a link to their / their group's main repository.
 The issue must also include...

 - Your comfort score (out of 5).
 - Any particular sections of your code that you would like the instructors to review, and specific questions to guide our feedback.